Our customer, Dan Barker (29), got an extra £11,000 towards his first home using his OneFamily Lifetime ISA.

 Dan certainly thinks so.
 And so do the 56,900 people across the UK who used a lifetime ISA towards their first-home deposit in the 2023/24 tax year.

-If you don't use your lifetime ISA the way the government intended, you may have to pay a 25% government withdrawal charge.
-This could mean you lose some of the money you paid in, as well as the bonus.
-We explain more about the charge and how to avoid it in our withdrawal charge article.
+- If you don't use your lifetime ISA the way the government intended, you may have to pay a 25% government withdrawal charge.
+You can find a full list of rules in our lifetime ISA rules guide.